vkandola/go-go-gadget/Documentation/Makefile.md

 ## Makefile options
-Running the REPL:
+# Running the REPL:
 - execute `make run` and enter the REPL.

-Running the package tests:
+# Running the package tests:
 - execute `make test` and see the test report.

-Running the source code formatter:
+# Running the source code formatter:
 - execute `make format` and see list of files that were re-formatted.

+# Running the 'TODO' reminders:
+- execute `make todo` and see list of TODO-s still in the code.